TJNaish/BE-FT-northcoders-news/README.md

 This project purposefully has a spec folder left in.
 This shows the testing done on each route, and can be used by typing "npm t" from the terminal in the root of the project.

 If you wish to use the testing suite, you will need to install the supertest, chai and mocha dependencies.
-We recommend doing this as a developer dependancy, by typing `npm i -D chai mocha supertest`
+I recommend doing this as a developer dependancy, by typing `npm i -D chai mocha supertest`